nasa/harmony-opendap-subsetter/README.md

 specified in the input message, and the relevant supporting variables (such as coordinates).

+Currently, if the request is synchronous, the variable subsetter will only allow processing of a single granule, and will raise an exception if there are multiple granules defined.

 ### Local usage:

 To download source code: